jxcrw/navi/media.md

 ## Read
 ### Queue
-- Vinge's former wife, Joan D. Vinge, has also written stories in the Zones of Thought universe, based on his notes.
-These include "The Outcasts of Heaven Belt", "Legacy", and (as of 2008) a planned novel featuring Pham Nuwen.[9]
+- `2022/11/05` Joan Vinge Zones of Thought: "The Outcasts of Heaven Belt", "Legacy", and Pham Nuwen story.
+- `2023/03/19` The Age of EM (Robin Hansen)
+- `2023/03/19` The Elephant in the Brain (Robin Hansen)

-### For Fun
+### Finished
 <table>
 <tr>
 	<th align="center">Title</th>